Cruising in harmony with sea and nature

-We set ourselves high standards in terms of acting in an environmentally compatible and sustainable manner by means of various measures – whenever possible even exceeding the legal stipulations.
+We set ourselves high standards in terms of acting in an environmentally compatible and sustainable manner through various measures - even exceeding the legal stipulations, whenever possible.
 Hapag-Lloyd Cruises is the first cruise operator, for instance, to offer its guests the opportunity to offset their cruise-only CO2 emissions.
-Beyond this, we are the first cruise company in the world to equip the newly built MS EUROPA 2 with a catalyst which reduces the nitrogen oxide emissions by almost 95 %.
+Beyond this, the EUROPA 2 is the world's first cruise ship that is equipped with SCR catalysts, thus reducing nitrogen oxide emissions by almost 95 %.
 The EUROPA 2 is also the first cruise ship with an EEDI certificate (Energy Efficiency Design Index), and its CO2 emissions are 31 % below the reference value.

 The ships of Hapag-Lloyd Cruises are equipped with modern environmental technology, maintained in the context of regular shipyard stays and enhanced with state-of-the-art technological features.
-Among other attributes, all of the ships have seawater desalination systems for water treatment purposes as well as a biological sewage treatment system for wastewater, TBT-free underwater coatings and modern waste incinerators.
-Moreover, the waste is separated.
-In the case of the newly built MS EUROPA 2, Hapag-Lloyd Cruises has furthermore chosen the latest in ship technology, already using the most advanced and environmentally friendly technology in the process of building the ship.
+Among other attributes, all of the ships have TBT-free underwater coatings, seawater desalination systems for water treatment purposes as well as a biological sewage treatment system for wastewater.
+Our waste materials are separated on board in an environmentally-friendly manner prior to disposal on land by specialised companies in accordance with international regulations (MARPOL).
+Power consumption is reduced by the use of energy-saving bulbs and LEDs.

 In the context of the Hapag-Lloyd Cruises route management, all routes are calculated on the basis of an economical average speed which is significantly lower than the ship’s maximum performance.
 This is because by not sailing at the highest possible speeds measured in knots, the consumption level is lowered by approximately one third – currently one of the best and most effective methods of reducing the fuel consumption and thus the emissions.

-Beyond this, we use fuels with a maximum sulphur content of 0.1 percent while the vessels are berthed in any German or European ports.
-Compared to the standard upper limit of 1.5 percent generally applicable to date, this also means a 93 percent reduction in emissions.
+Beyond this, in many cruising areas we use fuel with a low sulphur content of a maximum of 0.1 percent.
+Compared to the standard upper limit of 3.5 percent generally applicable to date, this also means a considerable reduction in emissions.

-In the sensitive cruising areas of the Arctic and Antarctica, Hapag-Lloyd Cruises has been using low-emission diesel for a number of years – long before the corresponding regulation came into effect for Antarctica (2011) and despite considerably higher costs.
+In vulnerable cruising areas such as the Arctic, the Antarctica and Kamchatka, Hapag-Lloyd Cruises has been using low-emission diesel for a number of years – long before the corresponding regulation came into effect for Antarctica (2011) and despite considerably higher costs.
 Since 2011, vessels may neither use nor carry heavy fuel oils in Antarctica.

-Antarctica and the Arctic are no mass tourism destinations.
-It is very important to book this kind of holiday with a tour operator who is experienced, well informed and dedicated to promoting the appropriate conduct.
-A voyage to these parts of the world also inspires many passengers to commit themselves to the preservation of this unique wilderness.
+A voyage to Antarctica and the Arctic also inspires many passengers to commit themselves to the preservation of this unique wilderness.
 Consequently, some tourists become ambassadors for the protection of the environment.
-Our aim is to preserve the pristine state of these highly sensitive ecosystems.